schibsted/spid-tech-docs/resources/articles/using-spid-as-a-payment-provider.md

 - When you want to offer all possible payment options
 - When you want to get off the ground quickly
+- When you are comfortable handling your own product database

 [Guide: Gettting started with paylinks](/getting-started-with-paylinks/)